jrcichra/rpipe/README.md

 When the network connection is broken, the client retries sending the chunk until it's successful.

-The goal is to have a resilient, flexible, never give up tool that wouldn't care if you went missing for a week (assuming both systems didn't reboot).
+The goal is to have a resilient, flexible, never give up tool that wouldn't care if your client went missing for a week (assuming both systems didn't reboot).

 ### Getting started